bowserd1/Iowa-Food-Coop/README.md

 **3.** Lastly, a recommendation system could be built to encourage customers to buy more products.

 In conclusion, this project serves as a nice foundation to show the IFC what can be done with their data in the realm of machine learning.
-Racther than being a one-time project exploring the realm of meachine learning, the IFC can find benefit in several more machine learning applications.
+Rather than being a one-time project exploring the realm of meachine learning, the IFC can find benefit in several more machine learning applications.